Allisterh/pvars-panel_VAR/README.md

 -   Johansen, S. (1996): *Likelihood-based Inference in Cointegrated Vector Autoregressive Models*, Advanced Texts in Econometrics, Oxford University Press, USA.
 -   Larsson, R., Lyhagen, J., and Lothgren, M. (2001): "Likelihood-based Cointegration Tests in Heterogeneous Panels", *Econometrics Journal*, 4, pp. 109-142.
 -   Oersal, D. D. K., and Arsova, A. (2017): "Meta-Analytic Cointegrating Rank Tests for Dependent Panels", *Econometrics and Statistics*, 2, pp. 61-72.
+-   Onatski, A. (2010): "Determining the Number of Factors from Empirical Distribution of Eigenvalues", *Review of Econometrics and Statistics*, 92, pp. 1004-1016.
 -   Saikkonen, P., and Luetkepohl, H. (2000): "Trend Adjustment Prior to Testing for the Cointegrating Rank of a Vector Autoregressive Process", *Journal of Time Series Analysis*, 21, pp. 435-456.